 What are Responsive Search Ads?

-RSAs adapt to show more text and more relevant messages to your potential customers.
-You can enter up to 15 headlines and 4 descriptions.
+RSAs are adapt to show more text and more relevant messages to your potential customers.
+You can enter multiple up to 15 headlines and 4 descriptions.
 By combining these headlines and descriptions, Google is able to create up to 43,680 different ad combinations.

-How does Google generate Responsive Search Ads?
+How does Google Generate Responsive Search Ads?

 Google Ads generates responsive search ads by using machine learning which automatically tests different combinations to learn which high performing ad copy combinations perform best for your audience.
 Simples!